Pixel-gaming/DeadLockDetector/README.md

 That Process is called the `ServerWatcher`.
 It is responsible for actually detecting a stalled/frozen/Deadlocked server, by comparing the time between Heartbeat-Messages.

+## Why should I use an extra plugin, when minectaft has a Server Watchdog and `max-tick-rate` in server.properties

+This is closely related to the next section.
+In short, the Minecraft Server Watchdog is often not really helpful and doesn't detect these wierd events.
+This Plugin is focused on making sure a server stays in a working state without having to pay attention to the server.

 ## Why do you use a Separate Process?

 Anything less has proven for us to not work reliably.